kaiks/cinch-cont/README.md

 Cinch - The IRC Bot Building Framework
 =====================================

-**The Cinch project is no longer maintained.
-No new features will be added, and no bugs will be fixed.
-The repository has been archived.
-If you wish to continue developing Cinch, please fork the project.
-I am not accepting new maintainers for this project.**
+This is a fork of the original Cinch project, which is no longer maintained.
+It brings the project up to date with the latest Ruby versions.

 Description
 -----------